Kwagga Smith: Sevens

 At the end of 2013, Smith joined the South Africa Sevens side.
 He made his debut on the international IRB Sevens World Series circuit at the 2013 South Africa Sevens event, helping his side to victory in their home tournament for just the second time ever, beating New Zealand in the Cup final.
 He appeared in six legs of the 2013–14 IRB Sevens World Series, following up the event in South Africa with appearances in the United States, Hong Kong, Japan, Scotland and London legs of the tournament.

 He was selected in the squad that played at the 2014 Commonwealth Games and helped his side to a 17–12 victory over a New Zealand team that won the previous four consecutive tournaments.

 Golden Lions

 He was included in the first team squad for the 2014 Currie Cup Premier Division and was named on the bench for their Round Two match against the in Johannesburg.

 2016 Summer Olympics

 Smith was included in a 12-man squad for the 2016 Summer Olympics in Rio de Janeiro.
 He was named in the starting line-up for their first match in Group B of the competition against Spain, with South Africa winning the match 24–0.

-Yamaha Júbilo
+Shizuoka Blue Revs

-In July 2018, Smith joined Japanese side Yamaha Júbilo for the 2018–19 Top League season.
+In July 2018, Smith joined Japanese side Shizuoka Blue Revs for the 2018–19 Top League season.